vladen/aeroflow/specifications/readme.md

 });
 ```

-When flow is not empty, calls @condition with each emitted value, index of value and context data while it returns truthy.
+When flow emits several values, calls @condition for each value and its index until it returns falsey.

 ```js
 return execute(function (context) {